 Editor’s comment: At the recent access consultants’ conference, the Chair of of LHA, Alex Waldron, said that LHA maintains its stance on voluntary adoption of the guidelines.
 This leads to the conclusion that they will not be supporting changes to the National Construction Code proposed by the Australian Building Codes Board.

-It is often quoted that the kitchen is the heart of the home, and that part probably won’t change in the future.
+It is often quoted that the kitchen is the heart of the home, and that probably won’t change in the future.
 But what people might doing in the kitchen could change significantly.
-A blog on a product website lists five key design features trending for the future: connectivity, sustainability, ease of use for all, the rise of professional products, and the kitchen is more than just cooking.
+A blog on a product website lists five key design features trending for the future: connectivity, sustainability, ease of use for all, and the rise of professional products.
 Below is a video where researchers and designers from around the world were asked how they thought kitchens will evolve.
 Their ideas on the future are worth looking at.
 There are some neat ideas at the end of the video.
 One of the designers, Patricia Moore, says,

 “We must be able to choose at all times what suits us.
 Some people have to work sitting down or in a wheelchair.
 A small child should be able to help Mom and Dad prepare food.
 And our grandparents, who will experience reductions and have less physical strength and mental capacity, should be able to prepare a meal with comfort and safety.”